Why QA Needs to Be Rethought for the AI-Built App Era

 Why Are Traditional QA Methods Failing Modern AI-Driven Apps?

-Traditional QA was built for predictable, manually engineered software.
-It relies on consistent code patterns, manual test cases, and multi-day validation cycles.
-In 2025, most Vibe Coders and AI developers use tools that auto-generate code, incorporate dynamic ML models, or rapidly compose microservices.
+But in 2025, most vibe coders and AI developers use tools that auto-generate code, incorporate dynamic ML models, or rapidly compose microservices.

-This breaks the assumptions legacy QA relies on:
+This completely breaks the assumptions legacy QA depends on.

-• Static test cases quickly become obsolete as AI frameworks evolve your app structure.
+• Static test cases quickly become outdated as AI frameworks evolve your app’s structure.

-• Manual validation is too slow for weekly or even daily deployment cycles.
+• Manual validation is far too slow for weekly or even daily deployment cycles.

 • Regression suites tied to DOM selectors or hardcoded APIs fail when AI modules dynamically change outputs.